gitcoinco/gitcoin_cadcad_model/README.md

 https://github.com/cadCAD-org/demos

 ### Model Reproducibility
 In order to reperform this code, we recommend the researcher use the following link https://www.anaconda.com/products/individual to download Python 3.7.
-To install the specific version of cadCAD this repository was built with, run the following code: pip install cadCAD==0.4.23
+To install the specific version of cadCAD this repository was built with, run the following code: ```pip install -r requirements.txt'''

-Then run cd Aragon_Conviction_Voting to enter the repository.
-Finally, run jupyter notebook to open a notebook server to run the various notebooks in this repository.

 Check out the cadCAD forum for more information about installing and using cadCAD